harshitkumar122/ElevateLabs_Task2/README.md

 # ElevateLabs_Task2
 This project is built as part of **ElevateLabs Task 2**, focused on mastering essential SQL operations such as inserting, updating, and deleting data in a relational **Library Management System** database.
 The script also handles missing values using `NULL` and demonstrates data cleanup for maintaining consistency.

+This project is built as part of **ElevateLabs Task 2**, focused on mastering essential SQL operations such as inserting, updating, and deleting data in a relational **Library Management System** database.
+The script also handles missing values using `NULL` and demonstrates data cleanup for maintaining consistency.

 ## 🎯 Objective

 Practice inserting, updating, and deleting data.
 Handle missing values using `NULL` and ensure clean and consistent data in a relational database.